tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp.md

 ## Create Dataplane

-In the Control Plane UI create a dataplane
+In the Control Plane UI create a dataplane:

-Use the global helm repo and fill out the custom secret name as to be created after below step 2 ( tp-custom-cert)
+1) 'Data Planes', 'Register a Data Plane', 'Existing Kubernetes Cluster' -> Start
+2) Add details for 'Data Plane Name', 'Description' (optional) and checkbox the End User Agreement.
+Next
+3) Add details for 'Namespace' (k8s namespace to be created), 'Service Account'(k8s service account to be created).
+Next
+4) In 'Helm Chart Repository select 'Custom Helm chart repo'
+5) Populate:
+* 'Repository alias'
+* 'Registry URL' with the url of the customized repository
+* 'Repository' with the name of the repository
+* Check 'Apply latest patch versions of the charts' The other fiels can remain empty
+6) Add details for 'Custom Certificate'.
+This will be created in one of the next steps.
+The secret name used is 'tp-custom-cert'.
+Next
+7) Validate the data on the Preview page.
+Next

 After confirming the dataplane configuration four commands need to be executed.
 For this kubectl and helm access to the cluster is required.

 Execute the first two steps:
-1) setup of helm repo
+1) Helm Repository configuration
-2) creation of the dataplane namespace
+2) Namespace creation

 After this an additional step needs to be executed to create a secret in the dataplane which contains the custom certificate.
 For this the environment setting a the top of this document are required.